Over 80s car insurance

 Will my insurance policy auto-renew?

 It depends on your policy.
-Many insurance providers offer auto-renewal, but opting out of this gives you greater control over your cover.
-Avoiding auto-renewal allows you to switch more easily, which is one of the best ways to save money on your car insurance.
+Many insurance providers offer auto-renewal, but opting out of this allows you to compare quotes and potentially save money.

 Should I tell the DVLA if I decide to stop driving?